feffermanlab/JW_2023_Network-Surveillance/README.md

 **GraphSI(G)**: Function for assigning nodes as infected in a graph produced by AdjustableNetwork.
 Argument graph must have nodes with "Port" type.
   1. G: A graph produced using AdjustableNetwork

 **InfectedList**:  Script for assigning and storing infected status of all graphs in a population produced using NetworkList.
 Uses GraphSI on each graph.
-Produces a matrix that stores each graphs infection status as a column vector
+Produces a matrix that stores each graphs infection status as a column vector.
+Additionally, identifies a non-Port node in each graph to be used as the graph's initial focus for all analysis.